Last update: 27/06/2022

-Banco Santander's LGBT+ network, Embrace, was started in 2015 by a small group of employees in the United Kingdom.
-Now its members add up to over 5,000 LGBT+ people and allies.
+Banco Santander's LGBTIQ+ network, Embrace, launched in 2015 with a small group of employees in the UK.
+Now it has grown to over 5,000 LGTBIQ+ and ally members.

 A lot has changed since then.
-Now, Santander has LGBT+ networks in the United States, Spain, Brazil, Mexico and Portugal, and at the Corporate Centre.
-Furthermore, other subsidiaries are running special initiatives to:
+Currently, Santander has LGBTIQ+ networks in the UK, the US, Spain, Brazil, Mexico and Portugal, and at the Corporate Centre.
+Other subsidiaries run special initiatives to:

 We continue to focus on diversity as a strategic driver of our transformation.
 We know every person is unique; but, together, people are essential to build a good organization to work in.
 Here are some of the initiatives this year across our footprint:

 At Santander UK, 2,400 LGBTIQ+ people continue to reach milestones.
 This year, it featured for the first time in the Stonewall Workplace Equality Index, a well-known benchmark for progress in LGTBQ+ inclusion in the job market.
 Also, all branch windows, digital displays and ATMs have showed Pride logos.
 From June to September, Santander UK will participate in the Milton Keynes Pride (of which it is the main sponsor) and other parades across the UK.

 Embrace at Santander US runs many initiatives, in which members tell inspiring stories about acceptance and support, illustrating the importance of inclusion through simple gestures like using preferred pronouns.
 Embrace US and its more than 500 members has created materials that demonstrate our commitment to the LGTBIQ+ community and promote awareness in society.
 It has also supported a wide range of external events, including a company event on 30 June, with US actress and activist Kathy Najimy.